spookylukey/django-views-the-right-way/source/thin-views.rst

 If there is a user involved, I usually prefer code that looks like this.
-By getting into the habit of starting all user-related queries with ``user``, whether I'm displaying a list or a retrieving a single item, it's harder to forget to add access controls, so I will be less prone to `insecure direct object reference <https://portswigger.net/web-security/access-control/idor>`_ security issues.
+By getting into the habit of starting all user-related queries with ``user``, whether I'm displaying a list or a retrieving a single item, it’s harder to forget to add access controls, so I will be less prone to `insecure direct object reference <https://portswigger.net/web-security/access-control/idor>`_ security issues.